 1. GIVE NOTICE TO YOUR LANDLORD

 This one is for renters.
-Ensure that you give notice to your landlord before the end of the month.
-You can also be proactive and book a move out date with your current building (to reserve elevators).
+Ensure that you give notice to your landlord with at least one full months notice (as in, if you want to leave June 30th, you need to give your one months notice on or before May 31st).
+You should also be proactive and book a move out date with your current building (to reserve elevators).

 2. CONTACT A LAWYER OR NOTARY PUBLIC